xan1242/reshade/README.md

 A LOT is left on the todo list, such as merging with the latest branch of ReShade and adding a bunch of more features, but the biggest one so far is getting dear imgui to render before FrontEnd.

+## NFS Tweak Menu note
+I must stress one caveat - this menu is not designed to babysit the user.
+It is designed to be a debug menu alternative.

+By that I mean the features within the menu **can crash your game** and I will not consider this to be a bug.
+(Unless the implementation of the feature is wrong, which there will probably be cases of)

 # ORIGINAL DESCRIPTION

 ReShade